Friendly's

 Friendly's is a restaurant chain on the East Coast of the United States.
 The first location, selling ice cream cones, opened in 1935 in Springfield, Massachusetts.
 It was founded by brothers S. Prestley Blake and Curtis Blake.
 It has 10,000 employees.
 George Michel is the CEO.
 It offers diner-style cuisine and highlights its 22 ice cream flavors.
 Many locations offer an ice-cream only take-out window alongside of the table service option.
 Friendly's restaurants are found in Massachusetts, Connecticut, Florida, Delaware, Maryland, New Jersey, New York, New Hampshire, Pennsylvania, South Carolina, and Maine.
 Its ice cream is also sold in some East Coast supermarkets.

 History

 Friendly's was founded in 1935, at the height of the Great Depression, by brothers Prestley and Curtis Blake in Springfield, Massachusetts.
 The Blake brothers opened a small ice cream shop named "Friendly", selling double-dip cones for a nickel each.
 In 1940, a second Friendly in West Springfield was opened with an expanded food menu.
 During World War II, the Blakes closed the business until the war's end.

 By 1951, 10 Friendlys were operating in Connecticut and western Massachusetts.
 The expansion of the company led to the move of headquarters from Springfield to Wilbraham in 1960.

+In 1965, Friendlys super-thick shake, the Awful-Awful, renamed to Fribble.

 By 1974 the chain had grown to 500 restaurants in the Mid-Atlantic, Northeast, and Midwest.
 That year, a food processing and distribution plant opened in Troy, Ohio.